-- c.
-When an employee is returned to his/her former class under the provisions of this Section, the employee shall serve the remainder of any uncompleted probationary period in the former class.
-A regular employee who accepts promotion to a limited-term position, other than at the direction of the Fire Chief, shall not have the right to return to his/her former class. - d.
-If the employee's former class has been deleted or abolished, he/she shall have the right to return to a class closest to-but no higher than-the salary range of the class the employee occupied immediately prior to promotion and shall serve the remainder of any probationary period not completed in the former class. - D. General Provisions - 1.
-When the Fire Chief or his/her representative passes an employee on probation, that determination shall be based upon a written performance evaluation and, when practicable, shall be discussed with the employee.
+1. When the Fire Chief or his/hertheir representative passes an employee on probation, that determination shall be based upon a written performance evaluation and, when practicable, shall be discussed with the employee.
 A probation period may not be extended, except as provided in Section 3.E of this Article.
-An employee who is permitted by the Authority to work beyond the end of a probation period shall be deemed to have passed such probation period. - E. Extension of Probation Periods - 1.
-The granting of an Official or a Military Leave of Absence, the imposition of a suspension, or the granting of a light duty assignment to an employee shall cause the employee's probation period to be extended by the length of the Official Leave, suspension, or light duty assignment, or by the length of the Military Leave in excess of fifteen (15) calendar days.
+An employee who is permitted by the Authority to work beyond the end of a probation period shall be deemed to have passed such probation period.

+E. Extension of Probation Periods

+- 1. The granting of an Official or a Military Leave of Absence, the imposition of a suspension, or the granting of a light duty assignment to an employee shall cause the employee's probation period to be extended by the length of the Official Leave, suspension, or light duty assignment, or by the length of the Military Leave in excess of fifteen (15) calendar days.
 The extended probation period resulting from the Official or Military Leave of Absence, suspension, or light duty assignment shall end with the first day of the pay period after said extended date. - 2.
 The Human Resources Director shall extend the new or promotional probationary periods of incumbents appointed as a result of a selection procedure that is appealed.
 Such probationary periods shall be extended no longer than sixty (60) calendar days from the date on which the Authority receives the Appeals Officer's findings and decision.
-In the event an employee's probationary period is extended by the provisions of this Section and he/she has served a probationary period longer than the probationary period normally prescribed for new or promotional probation, such an employee may fail probation during the extended period only upon recommendation of the Appeals Officer and final determination of the Board of Directors. - 3.
-Upon the recommendation of the Assistant Chief/Department Head or his/her designee or at the request of the employee with the concurrence of the Assistant Chief/Department Head or his/her designee, the probation period of an employee may be extended at the discretion of the Human Resources Director for a period not to exceed ninety (90) calendar days provided such action is approved by the Human Resources Director before the normal probation period is completed.
-Denial of a request to extend a probation period shall not be subject to appeal or hearing. - 4.
-The Human Resources Director shall extend the probationary period of employees with an employment authorization document having an expiration date that would occur after the end of the probation period.
+In the event an employee's probationary period is extended by the provisions of this Section and he/shethey have has served a probationary period longer than the probationary period normally prescribed for new or promotional probation, such an employee may fail probation during the extended period only upon recommendation of the Appeals Officer and final determination of the Board of Directors. - 3.
+Upon the recommendation of the Assistant Chief/Department Head or his/hertheir designee or at the request of the employee with the concurrence of the Assistant Chief/Department Head or his/hertheir designee, the probation period of an employee may be extended at the discretion of the Human Resources Director for a period not to exceed ninety (90) calendar days provided such action is approved by the Human Resources Director before the normal probation period is completed.
+Denial of a request to extend a probation period shall not be subject to appeal or hearing.

+4. The Human Resources Director shall extend the probationary period of employees with an employment authorization document having an expiration date that would occur after the end of the probation period.
 Such probation periods shall be extended to coincide with the expiration date of the employment authorization document.
-In the event an employee's probationary period is extended by the provisions of this Section and he/she serves a probationary period longer than the normal probation period, such an employee may fail probation during the extended period only for failure to obtain a new, valid employment authorization document by the expiration date of the expiring employment authorization document.
+In the event an employee's probationary period is extended by the provisions of this Section and he/shethey serves a probationary period longer than the normal probation period, such an employee may fail probation during the extended period only for failure to obtain a new, valid employment authorization document by the expiration date of the expiring employment authorization document.